mdrmuhaimin/BigData2/README.md

 ### Project data:

-Sensor data used in this project: https://researchdata.sfu.ca/islandora/object/islandora%3A9085/datastream/OBJ/download
+IMU data used in this project: https://researchdata.sfu.ca/islandora/object/islandora%3A9085/datastream/

 After downloading the file 'IMU Dataset.zip', please unzip it in the folder /data/IMU Dataset/